CogentRedTester/My-Powershell-Scripts/README.md

 Change-Refresh - changes the refresh rate of an attached monitor (monitor 2), designed to be run from within mpv player

+Get-IP-Info.ps1 - prints information about the computers external ip

 Get-Onedrive-Direct-Link - converts a regular Onedrive share link into a direct download link

-Get-IP-Info.ps1 - prints information about the computers external ip
+Get-Network-Devices - prints list of devices connected to the local network

 youtube-dl - calls youtube-dl, asks for the url input, saves the file in $home\Videos